Contents

 Revenue is recognized in equal amounts where a full period of revenue is recognized in the first month of the contract term regardless of the day of the month that the contract starts.
 No revenue is recognized in the last month of the contract term when there is a partial period end date to the term.

-Example: 12 month contract starting on the 15th of the month has total revenue of $12,000. $1,000 in revenue is recognized per month.
+Example: 12-month contract starting on the 15th of the month has total revenue of $12,000. $1,000 in revenue is recognized per month.

 The first month recognizes the full $1,000 amount, even though the contract started on the 15th.
 Therefore, no revenue will be recognized in the last month (roughly 15 days) of the contract.